EleutherAI/pythia/README.md

 - Pythia 160M
 - Pythia 410M

 All of these models are the _standard_ Pythia models, not the ones trained on the deduplicated Pile.
 Combined with the originally released models they represent ten otherwise identical variants using different random seeds.
+They can be found on HuggingFace using the naming pattern `https://huggingface.co/EleutherAI/pythia-[size]-seed[num]`.
+For example, `https://huggingface.co/EleutherAI/pythia-160m-seed7`.
+Note that the models trained with seed 1234 do not have a seed specified in their url.

 Runs replicating the smaller Pythia models across multiple seeds are at: https://wandb.ai/eleutherai/pythia-extra-seeds